markbeep/htmx-blog/content/posts/tidy-system-with-aconfmgr.md

 The idea with aconfmgr is "install first, worry and sort later", which is a nice change to NixOS's approach of "worry and sort first, install later".

 So I install what I want as normal.
 Oh, I need X for this course.
 I can quickly install it and start using it.
-But let's say it didn't quite work and i also had to install the dependency D for X to work.
+But let's say it didn't quite work and i also have to install the dependency D for X to work.

 Afterwards I can then run `aconfmgr save` in the terminal and it will generate a "unsorted" config file which will then list X and D. The config file looks like this: